GP-E2 - Camera CANON - Free user manual and instructions

 : Supplemental information.

-The icons and markings indicating the receiver's controls and settings used in the manual correspond to the icons and marking on the camera and on the receiver.
+The icons and markings indicating the receiver's controls and settings used in the manual correspond to the icons and markings on the camera and on the receiver.

 Basic Assumptions